DrMin14/SSE-engine/README.md

 # test
 SDL simple example

-This project is an example of learning SDLlib
+- This project is an example of learning SDLlib.
-This project is a free license.
+- This project is a free license.
-So you can analyze and use it freely.
+- So you can analyze and use it freely.
-(and a quack made it 👀)
+- (and a quack made it 👀)

 * Task (This part must be created by you)